tedkim97/tedkim97.github.io/_posts/2024-02-15-rust_simple_branchless_optimization.md

 # TLDR

-This code change makes your code faster - but the reason is really simple/dumb.
+This code change makes your code (slightly) faster - but the reason is really simple/dumb.

 ```rust
 let mut flags: u16 = 0;